Homotopies and transcendental extensions in colouring problems: Basic notions

-If $P\subset\mathbb{R}^n$ is a $d$-polytope and a $d$-cell of $P$ spans the affine $d$-space $A_v$, we call $A_v$ \emph{essential} with respect to $P$.
-If $\lambda$ is the $d$-dimensional Lebesgue measure, we define the \emph{volume} of $P$ to be $\sum \lambda(A_v\cap P)$ where summation is over all affine $d$-spaces essential with respect to $P$.
-Note that this definition we use does not require orientability (and is in a sense local).
+If $P \subset \mathbb{R}^n$ is a $d$-polytopal complex and a $d$-cell of $P$ spans the affine $d$-space $A_v$, we call $A_v$ \emph{essential} with respect to $P$.
+If $\lambda$ is the $d$-dimensional Lebesgue measure, we define the \emph{volume} of $P$ to be $\sum \lambda(A_v \cap P)$, where the summation is over all affine $d$-spaces essential with respect to $P$.
+Note that this definition does not require orientability (and is, in a sense, local).